Committee on Curricula (CoC) Guidelines

 - List of all required subjects, prerequisite subjects, and restricted electives;

-- Several subject "roadmaps" that demonstrate how students from a range of different major programs and at different entry points can complete the minor program.
+- At least two3 subject "roadmaps" that demonstrate how students from a range of different major programs and at different entry points can complete the minor program.

 - For subjects required in the degree program, approval of the relevant department heads, including a commitment to staffing and/or development of suitable subjects.